 Malaria Programme: Pre-erythrocytic Vaccines

-The pre-clinical research of this group is aimed towards developing new and improved vaccines/vaccination regimes against malaria from the point of injection of parasites from an infected mosquito to the emergence of blood-stage parasites from the liver.
+Our pre-clinical research aims to develop new and improved vaccines/vaccination regimes against malaria from the point of injection of parasites from an infected mosquito to the emergence of blood-stage parasites from the liver.
 In addition we aim to better understand the natural and vaccine-induced immune response during this stage of malaria.

 Our key areas of research include: